01-edu/public/subjects/physics/README.md

   d: 10
 }
 ```
-If its not possible to calculate it, it must return the string `"impossible"`.
+If it is not possible to calculate it, it must return the string `"impossible"`.

 ### Formulas